 Band directors in school settings may participate in professional development and continuing education courses, and some states require this for renewal of teaching licenses.
 Professional organizations, such as the High School Band Directors National Association (www.hsbdna.org) and the College Band Directors National Association (www.cbdna.org) grant teachers the opportunity to network with other band directors and enhance their skills in the classroom.

 Salary and Employment Outlook

-While the BLS doesn't specifically have data for band directors, it did find that the related field of music directors and composers earned an average annual salary of $55,230 in 2014.
-These professionals were expected to see employment increase during the 2012-2022 decade, and the growth could be by as much as five percent, the BLS predicted.
+While the BLS doesn't specifically have data for band directors, it did find that the related field of music directors and composers earned an average annual salary of $59,790 in 2018.
+These professionals were expected to see employment minimal or no change during the 2018-2028 decade, the BLS predicted.

 Experience, education, and a passion for music are the ideal qualifications of a band director.
 They can teach in schools, lead orchestras, or work with other musical assemblages.
 Band directors may hold a bachelor's, master's, or doctor's degree, each of which has a different curriculum.
 Completing continuing education courses may be required, and membership in professional organizations may help them advance in their careers.